przemekBielak/jobstats/README.md

 ## Jobs statistics

 ## Description
-Dashboard showing statistics of developer job market.
+Website provides daily updated information about developer job market.
 Website is made out of two applications:
 - Backend webcrawler to get job information from job posting websites.
 Data is saved in MongoDB database.
 - React front application to visualize the data.